-Observation distance: ≥ 3 m or with room heights < 3 m viewed standing Viewing angle: perpendicular to the surface (deviation to perpendicular max ± 30° / no grazing light) Lighting: normal diffused light Evaluation: Crucial for the test is the visual impression through the naked eye without use of technical aids.
-Assessment: The imperfections shall be recognisable from 2 different viewing angles.
+Observation distance: ≥ 3 m or with room heights < 3 m viewed standing Viewing angle: perpendicular to the surface (deviation to perpendicular max ± 30° / no grazing light) Viewing time: 3 seconds Imperfections shall be detected within 3 seconds Lighting: normal diffused light / diffuse daylight Evaluation: Crucial for the test is the visual impression through the naked eye without use of technical aids.
+Markings of alleged defects on the element shall be removed prior to testing Assessment: The imperfections shall be recognisable from 2 different viewing angles.
 Imperfections which are only visible from lateral light for a limited time or due to specific lighting conditions, do not represent a material defect.